Symbology by size is a common way to show quantitative data.

 Step 2.
 Now adjust the Outline transparency slider.
 Slide the slider, use the arrows, or type in to decrease the outline transparency from 75 to 50.

 Notice the areas with overlapping symbols are now a bit more clear.

 Lastly, we will make the county outlines a bit more subtle.

 Note: We are working with a polygon layer, so the boundaries still display even when symbolizing by size.
 If you are working with points layers, you will not see this.

 Step 6.
-Click the edit button under Symbol style below the histogram to change the polygons’ style.
+Click the edit button under Background symbol style below the histogram to change the polygons’ style.

-Step 9.
-Under Outline transparency, increase this to 85.
+Step 8.
+Increase the Outline transparency to 85.
 Notice the county outlines are now much more subtle.